-Privileged Young Ladies
+Privileged Young Ladies - by Camille Saunders

-I wrote this poem in my first week of university reflecting on the 2 years of school prior, which was a period of time in which London and the UK in general was swept under by a wave of sexist abuse in schools, which is what made us making Nous in the first place.
+I wrote this poem in my first week of university reflecting on the 2 years of school prior, which was a period of time in which London and the UK in general was swept under by a wave of sexist abuse in schools, which is what made us make Nous in the first place.
 I wrote it in the 15 minutes it took me to walk home from my last class of the day to my accommodation.
 It was dark, I was walking quickly, I opened up my notes app and I wrote.
 Everything came out.
 I never intended on publishing it, especially not with my name on it, but when a close friend of mine read it and said she had "never felt so seen", I knew what I had to do.
-It is imperfect but it would not be right to edit it as it is authentic to the time.
+It is imperfect, but it would not be right to edit it as it is authentic to the time.
 It includes details from my friends' experiences as well as my own, and I hope that nobody has to feel this way ever again, but if you do, I hope that you too feel heard.

 Privileged young ladies